UNESCO REF · Network Infrastructure – Institutional Dossier

 The Challenge

-Nigeria's persistent literacy crisis required a coordinated national response involving multiple stakeholders and implementation partners.
+Nigeria's persistent literacy crisis required a coordinated national response involving multiple stakeholders and implementation partners at every level of the federal structure.

 UNESCO REF's Role